Please ensure Javascript is enabled for purposes of website accessibility

 The visa process in Malaysia is relatively simple but does require that you apply to the Department of Immigration through the Malaysian Representative Office for advance approval.
 Alternatively (or if you’d like to put a toe in the water before taking the plunge), American citizens can visit Malaysia and receive a three-month visa on arrival.

-Anyone over the age of 45 is free to apply for the QRP Program, and once approved, you’ll be able to come and go as you please.
+Anyone over the age of 40 is free to apply for the QRP Program, and once approved, you’ll be able to come and go as you please.
 Belize also offers a simple permanent resident program.
-When you arrive, you’ll receive a 30-day tourist visa which can be renewed every 30 days for up to 12 months at a cost of $25 for the first six months and $50 for the next.
-After that, you can apply for permanent residency which will allow you to live and work in Belize for life.
+When you arrive, you’ll receive a 30-day tourist visa which can be renewed every 30 days for up to 12 months at a cost of $100 per month.
+After that, you can apply for permanent residency, which will allow you to live and work in Belize.

-Life in Belize is full of white sand beaches, coral reef, Mayan ruins and rain forests and offers a safe small-town feel.
+Life in Belize is full of white sand beaches, coral reefs, Mayan ruins and rainforests and offers a safe small-town feel.
 There’s no need to learn a second language as everyone speaks English and the cost of living is very affordable compared to U.S. standards.

 Belizeans have a zest for simple life lived to its fullest.
 This means frequent festivals, music and parties that last into the early morning.